melissadeleonx/cs50-community-notes/pages/mydoc/week_1.md

     <pre>
     <code>
         double precisePi = 3.141592653589793;  // Declaration and Initialization
     </code>
     </pre>

-### 5. 'Void' Data Type
+### 5. 'Void' Type
-The `void` data type in C is used to indicate that a function doesn't return any value.
+The `void` in C is used to indicate that a function doesn't return any value.
 While void itself isn't a data type for variables, it serves as a return type for functions.

 <pre>
 <code>
     int main(void) {
         // Code for the main function
         return 0;  // Indicating successful program execution to the operating system }
 </code>
 </pre>
 or

 <pre>
 <code>
     int main() {
         // Code for the main function
         return 0;  // Indicating successful program execution to the operating system }
 </code>
 </pre>